 Spin-Interaction Studies Take on a New Dimension

 Diamond defects, nitrogen-vacancy (NV) centers in particular, serve as a rich playground for studies of spin physics.
 Over the past two decades, techniques for manipulating and reading out the quantum states of NVs with optical and microwave radiation have been fine-tuned for applications of these defects as magnetometers and qubits.
 An important research direction involves understanding and controlling how interactions with the environment can affect the NV’s quantum properties.
-Now two independent teams, led by Nathalie de Leon at Princeton University and by Norman Yao at the University of California, Berkeley , respectively, have addressed this question for a configuration relevant to multiple applications: an NV center interacting with a 2D ensemble of spins formed by unpaired surface electrons or by impurities engineered within the diamond.
+Now two independent teams—the first led by Nathalie de Leon at Princeton University , the second led by Norman Yao at the University of California, Berkeley, and by Ania Jayich at the University of California, Santa Barbara —have addressed. this question for a configuration relevant to multiple applications: an NV center interacting with a 2D ensemble of spins formed by unpaired surface electrons or by impurities engineered within the diamond.
 The results allowed the teams to develop improved models for describing how these interactions affect the quantum coherence of the NV spin—information that could have profound implications for the use of crystal defects in both quantum metrology and quantum simulation.

 Diamond has a number of interesting defect species, with the NV center playing a starring role in optical quantum information applications .
 An NV is formed by two missing neighboring carbon atoms in the lattice, one of which is replaced by a nitrogen atom.
 This configuration acts as a two-level spin system that can conveniently be prepared and read out via lasers.
 An additional control tool is offered by the use of carefully designed microwave pulse sequences that manipulate the populations of those two levels.
 Such microwave schemes can prepare the NV in spin-state configurations that are optimal for certain tasks—such as probing the magnetic interactions of the NV with its environment .